-- Affordable housing Social rented, affordable rented and intermediate housing, provided to eligible households whose needs are not met by the market.
-As at early 2016, the Government is considering extending the definition to include discounted first-time-buy homes for those under forty years of age. - Community Infrastructure Levy (CIL) a fixed, non-negotiable contribution that must be made by new development.
+- Community Infrastructure Levy (CIL) a fixed, non-negotiable contribution that must be made by new development.
 It is chargeable on each net additional square metre of development built and is set by Colchester Borough Council.
 Thus levy is not yet in place but under consideration.
 For more about CIL and existing arrangements see paragraphs 16.47 and 16.50. - National Planning Policy Framework (NPPF) the national planning policy document which sets out the Government's planning policies for England and how these are expected to be applied. - Social rented housing Housing owned by local authorities and private registered providers for which guideline target rents are determined through the national rent regime. - Strategic Housing Land Availability Assessment (SHLAA) an evidence-based exercise undertaken by all local authorities to determine the amount of land that has theoretical potential for housing development.
 All sites put forward are considered for their availability, suitability and deliverability for housing.
 If a site addresses all of these requirements then it is considered to have theoretical potential for housing development; however this does not mean that the site will be brought forward for development or that a planning application will be granted planning permission.
 All sites for consideration are collated through a 'Call for Sites' exercise which invites anyone to put forward land for consideration through the SHLAA process. - Sustainable Sustainable development is development that meets the social, economic and environmental needs of the present, without compromising the ability of future generations to meet their own needs. - Wivenhoe settlement boundary A 'settlement boundary' is the dividing line, or boundary between areas of built/urban development (the settlement) and non-urban or rural development the open countryside.
 Development outside the settlement boundary is not normally permitted unless there are specific policies or site allocations allowing this.
-The proposed Wivenhoe settlement boundary is shown on the Proposals map. - Wivenhoe Neighbourhood Plan area this covers the Wivenhoe Cross and the Wivenhoe Quay Wards as defined before the 2016 boundary changes.
+The proposed Wivenhoe settlement boundary is shown on the Proposals map.

+- Wivenhoe Neighbourhood Plan area this covers the Wivenhoe Cross and the Wivenhoe Quay Wards as defined before the 2016 boundary changes.
 See map in Section 4. - Wivenhoe Parish Area This includes that part of the Neighbourhood Plan Area which lies to the south of Boundary Road and is the area for which the Wivenhoe Town Council has Parish Council responsibilities.

-21 APPENDIX 1: CONSULTATION ON THE WIVENHOE NEIGHBOURHOOD PLAN
+21. APPENDIX I: CONSULTATION ON THE WIVENHOE NEIGHBOURHOOD PLAN